artefactual-sdps/enduro/README.md

 This will recreate the MySQL databases and the MinIO buckets, delete the Opensearch index and restart the required resources.

+#### Generators

+Grouped as tools, there are some code generators:

+- `gen-goa`: generates the Go API code based on the Goa design.
+- `gen-dashboard-client`: generates the TypeScript client code for the API.

+This resources need to be triggered manually by default, but they can be configured to run automatically on code changes in the Tilt UI.

 ### Known issues

 #### Minio uploads don't trigger workflows